wolfgangj/okami/README.md

 ![Wok](logo.png)

-> The Programming Language With Batteries Excluded
+> The Systems Language With Batteries Excluded

 # Welcome to `wok`